Import your music — from Apple Music, files, and your computer

 Add files from the Files app

-Choose Import Files and pick audio files from the Files app, iCloud Drive, or a connected service — or share audio to Prismatic Music from any other app.
+Choose Files & Cloud Storage and pick audio files or folders from the Files app, iCloud Drive, or a connected service — or share audio to Prismatic Music from any other app.

 - 3